ntop/ntopng/doc/src/basic_concepts/timeseries.rst

 .. note::

-  Network Matrix is available only with at least Pro License
+  Network Matrix is not avaailble in the community edition.

-A particular timeseries is also available in the list, the Network Matrix.
+  ntopng can store timeseries for communicatins across local networks, called Network Matrix.
 It represent the traffic done between Local Networks (can be added to ntopng using the `-m` option in the configuration file), both sent and received.

 .. figure:: ../img/basic_concepts_timeseries_enable_network_matrix.png